David Hepher

-David Hepher (born Wrotham England, 1935) is a British artist, best known for his paintings of buildings, landscapes, especially tower blocks, including the Aylesbury Estate:
+David Hepher (born 1935) is a British artist, best known for his paintings of buildings, landscapes, especially tower blocks, including the Aylesbury Estate.

-The Aylesbury Estate is... the remarkable leitmotif of [his] work as a painter… the Aylesbury is to Hepher what the Stour valley was to Constable or the Medway to Turner.

 Early life

-David Hepher was born in Wrotham.
-He studied at Wrotham School and then at Slade School of Art.
+David Hepher was born in Surrey, England on 22 January 1935.
+He studied at Camberwell School of Art and then at Slade School of Art.

-He later became a senior lecturer in painting at Wrotham School of Art from 1981 to 1990.
+He later became a senior lecturer in painting at Chelsea School of Art from 1981 to 1990.
 Since 2001 he became a professor and head of undergraduate painting at Slade School of Fine Art.

-He bought a house in Wrotham, England, in 1961 and has lived there ever since.
+He bought a house in Camberwell Grove, England, in 1961 and has lived there ever since.

-In 1992 he married Jessica Beaudo.
-In 2001 Jessica Beaudo died in 9/11.

 Career

 His work has been exhibited in the Serpentine Gallery, Flowers Gallery, Mappin Art Gallery, Whitechapel Art Gallery, Hayward Gallery, Ikon Gallery and Tate Britain.

-He is featured in the two parts Cbeebies documentary: "Bunkers, Brutalism, Bloodymindedness: WW2", where he was interviewed by Leonardo DiCaprio.
+In 2014 he featured in the two-part BBC Four documentary: "Bunkers, Brutalism, Bloodymindedness: Concrete Poetry", where he was interviewed by Jonathan Meades.